How to end an email (professionally)

 Because every email signature is a chance to reinforce your brand and your proposition.
 But there is some info you have to include:

 These details make it easy for your recipient to get back in touch with you.
-Once you have this foundation, you can add company logos, image call-to-actions (CTAs), gifs & more.
+Once you have this foundation, you can use email signature marketing to standardise your brand and add image call-to-actions (CTAs) promoting your latest content and offers.

 Now it’s time to dive deeper into how to end an email.